wix-playground/dapperdox/src/docs/theme-customisation.md

 sub-directories within your `{local_assets}/static/` directory.
 DapperDox will make these assets available using the file's path, excluding the `/{local_assets}/static` stem.

-DapperDox will import and register files that match one of the following MIME types:
+DapperDox will import and register files that have MIME types matching one of the following patterns:

 - `image*`
 - `text/css`
 - `javascript*`

-Therefore, a local asset of `{local_assets}/static/images/my_corporate_logo.png` will be served by DapperDox as `/images/my_corporate_logo.png`.
+For example, a local asset of `{local_assets}/static/images/my_corporate_logo.png` which would have a MIME type of `image/png` will be imported and served by DapperDox as `/images/my_corporate_logo.png`.